writethedocs/www/docs/conf/na/2016/venue.rst

 Accessibility
 ~~~~~~~~~~~~~

-The conference venue, the Crystal Ballroom, is wheelchair accessible to all conference spaces except the balcony.
+All conference spaces at the Crystal Ballroom are wheelchair accessible,
-No events happen on the balcony,
-it is merely used for additional seating.
+except for the balcony where there are no events.

 The venue has: